SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/performance.md

 | avg(procTime) as AvgProcTime by host,_timeslice | sort - _timeslice | transpose row _timeslice column host
 ```

-## Collecting Logs for the Windows Performance App
+## Collecting Logs for the Windows Performance app

 This section provides instructions for configuring log collection for the Windows Performance App, as well as example log files and queries.